computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def is_prime(n):
-       '''
+       """
        Determines whether the input is prime.

-       Inputs:
+       Args:
            n (int): value to be checked

-       Returns (boolean): True, if the input is prime and False otherwise
+       Returns (bool): True, if the input is prime and False otherwise
-       '''
+       """

        if n == 1:
            return False